Reena Karani, MD

 Residency, Internal Medicine, Albert Einstein College of Medicine

-Fellowship, Geriatrics, Mount Sinai School of Medicine
+Fellowship, Geriatrics, Mount Sinai Hospital

 Stossel LM, Segar N, Gliatto P, Fallar R, Karani R. Readability of Patient Education Materials Available at the Point of Care.
 Journal of general internal medicine 2012 Apr;.